 Huevas Divorciados starts with two fried eggs each on a separate tortilla.
 One friend egg is covered with green salsa and the other by a red salsa.
 The idea is that the sauces are separate (divorced!).

 A wall of refried beans is put between them.
 Coriander and crumbled cheese is sometimes added.

-If you are interested in our experience of travelling around the Yucatan peninsula, we definitely recommend that you read our post which is full of useful information.
+If you are interested in our experience of travelling around the Yucatan peninsula, we definitely recommend that you click on the link to read our post which is full of useful information.